mhvue/Node-MySQL/README.md

 <img src= "images/ExitFirst.png">
 </p>

-7. <p align="center">If user choses Buy, the application display items to buy.
+7. <p align="center">If user chooses Buy, the application display items to buy.
 There are a total of 10 items on this application, but this image is only listing 6.
 <br>
 <img src= "images/Buy.png">
 </p>